jar-es-disclosure/global-es-disclosure/README.md

-### Yan Lin, Rui Shen, Jasmine Wang, and Y. Julia Yu, "Global Evolution of Environmental and Social Disclosure in Annual Reports", forthcoming at the Journal of Accounting Research
+### Yan Lin, Rui Shen, Jasmine Wang, and Y. Julia Yu, "Global Evolution of Environmental and Social Disclosure in Annual Reports"  at the Journal of Accounting Research, 62(5), 1941-1988

 This repository contains the data and scripts associated with the article "Global Evolution of Environmental and Social Disclosure in Annual Reports" by Yan Lin, Rui Shen, Jasmine Wang, and Y. Julia Yu, published in the Journal of Accounting Research.